 In summary, the decision support model for bank branch location is no longer about transactions, your competition and real estate investments.
 It’s a small space with signage, essential staff and a technology hub (if not completely automated) that reinforces customer loyalty and branding.

 People see their bank on the way to work, on their way to the market, and on the way back home.
-They come occassionally, to open accounts and discuss complex financial products or urgent needs that cannot be fulfilled online or on the phone.
+They come occasionally, to open accounts and discuss complex financial products or urgent needs that cannot be fulfilled online or on the phone.

 So you must have a visible physical presence near all your customers (distance between branches), but it doesn’t necessarily need a large real estate investment to accommodate hundreds of customers (cost of closing a branch).
 You can scale it down to a space for 5-10 customers at most (cost of opening a new branch).

-This is how we help our clients do branch transformation, through customer identifcation, segmentation, omnichannel engagement, and appointment scheduling that frees up the need to maintain large branches.
+This is how we help our clients do branch transformation, through customer identification, segmentation, omnichannel engagement, and appointment scheduling that frees up the need to maintain large branches.
 So you can go digital without shutting down the branches.